Maxxomade/java-queue-application/README.md

 4. Exit:
     -   Exits the application.

+Project Structure

+-   `model`: Contains the `Task` data model.
+-   `service`: Contains the `TaskQueueService` for managing the task queue.
+-   `app`: Contains the `QueueApp` with the main application logic.

+How to Compile and Run

+1.  **Using an IDE (IntelliJ IDEA, Eclipse):**
+    -   Import the project into your IDE.
+    -   Navigate to the `app.QueueApp` class.
+    -   Run the `main` method.

+2.  **Using the Command Line:**
+    -   Navigate to the project's root directory.
+    -   Compile the Java files: `javac app/QueueApp.java model/Task.java service/TaskQueueService.java`
+    -   Run the application: `java app.QueueApp`

+ 2
  Design Choices

 -   **Data Model:** The `Task` class is a simple POJO (Plain Old Java Object) to represent a task with an ID and description.